benthayer/mongoose-get-models/README.md

 ## What?

-This package export a `modelFactory<T>(schemas)` function that returns a `getModels(mongoose) => YourModels` function that allows you to get all of your models linked to a given mongoose instance / connection.
+This package export a `modelFactory<T>(schemas)` function that returns a `getModel` function that allows you to get all of your models linked to a given mongoose instance / connection.
 This is convenient when you have a dependency that also uses your mongoose models where you want/need to share a connection and avoid complex and annoying model definition and connection management errors.

 ## Why?